Charles Kittel

 Charles Kittel (July 18, 1916 – May 15, 2019) was an American physicist.
 He was a professor at the University of California, Berkeley from 1951 and was professor emeritus from 1978 until his death.
-He is known for co-introducing the Ruderman–Kittel–Kasuya–Yosida interaction models and for his famous undergraduate textbook Introduction to Solid State Physics.
+He is known for co-introducing the Ruderman–Kittel–Kasuya–Yosida interaction models and for his famous textbook Introduction to Solid State Physics.

 Early life and education

 Charles Kittel was born in New York City in 1916.
 He attended the Horace Mann School for Boys, graduating in June 1934.
 Kittel then entered the Massachusetts Institute of Technology as a chemistry major before switching to physics.
 He transferred to the St John's College, Cambridge two years later, where he obtained a bachelor of arts in 1938.

 Kittel began his graduate studies at the University of Wisconsin–Madison the same year and obtained his Doctor of Philosophy degree in 1941, with a thesis supervised by Gregory Breit.

 Career

 During World War II, he joined the Submarine Operations Research Group (SORG).
 (He is mentioned on page 478 of RV Jones' book Most Secret War, published 1978.)
 He served in the United States Navy as a naval attache.

 Kittel joined MIT again in 1945, this time as a research associate, remaining there until 1947.
 From 1947 to 1951, he worked for Bell Laboratories, New Jersey, USA, especially on ferromagnetism.

 From 1951 to 1978, he worked at the University of California, Berkeley, where he taught and did research in the field of theoretical solid-state physics, a part of condensed-matter physics.
 He was awarded a Guggenheim Fellowship in 1945, 1956 and 1963.
 Many well-known postdoctoral fellows worked with him, including James C. Phillips and Pierre-Gilles de Gennes.

 Among other achievements, Kittel is credited with the theoretical discovery of the RKKY interaction (the first K standing for Kittel) and the Kittel magnon mode in ferromagnets.

 Physics students worldwide study his classic text Introduction to Solid State Physics, now in its 8th edition.